andresheredia1/HyBayesCal-pckg/README.md

 * `import_excel_file`: Imports the necessary user input parameters for Bayesian calibration purposes from the user input parameters excel file **.xlsx.
 ***

-`plot.py`: Python script that reads and plots the simulation output matrix.

 `bayesian_gpe.py`: Contains a class and methods for running a stochastic calibration of a deterministic model by using a Gaussian process emulator (GPE) - based surrogate model that is fitted through Bayesian active learning (BAL).
 ***